enriquesuarezzz/enriquesuarezzz/README.md

 ### I'm Enrique Suarez!

-I am a newly graduated Junior Web Developer passionate about creating intuitive and responsive web applications.
+I am a Junior Web Developer passionate about creating intuitive and responsive web applications.
 Welcome to my GitHub profile!

 ### 🚀 About Me